mappu/miqt/README.md

 MIQT has a custom implementation of Qt `uic` and `rcc` tools, to allow using [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html) for form design and resource management.
 After running the `miqt-uic` and `miqt-rcc` tools once, you can rebuild any changes using the convenient `go generate` command.

+### Q7.
+How can I point MIQT to use a custom Qt install location?

+MIQT uses the `pkg-config` system to configure `CFLAGS`/`LDFLAGS` for Qt and for any other used Qt libraries.

 ## Building

 ### Linux (native)